 What type of equipment do you shoot and edit on?

-Our video professionals use a variety of cameras from DSLRs to high-end cinema cameras like the RED Scarlet and RED Epic.
+Our video professionals use a variety of cameras, from DSLRs to high-end cinema cameras like the RED Scarlet and RED Epic.
 The type of camera depends largely on the budget and the videographer, though we have minimum standards and demand at least 1080p (Full HD) video quality for any of our shoots.
 For audio, we only hire professionals who use external microphones and can assure crystal clear quality for interviews.
 Camera mics are insufficient for professional production.
 We edit mostly in Final Cut Pro, though using a variety of other programs to assist in the finished product.
+Our aim in everything we do is the highest standards in our video production services.

 Who owns the rights to the final project?